GuzhengAlive/hugo-cms/site/content/guzheng-in-90-seconds/_index.md

       character for ancient or old to the name gave it more prestige.
 Yet… the designs were updated significantly just 60 years ago.
 The instrument is ancient but it is also modern.
   title: Fun With Names
-  - body: >-
+  - content: >-
       Try not to make these mistakes when describing the guzheng to others.
 I'm ashamed to say I've already made all of them.
 Please be better than me!